 The Display Status' DISP command is stored in non-volatile memory using the Save Setup Parameter' WP command.
 The following options are available for the front panel display.
-Enter the decimal value using the 'DISP' command (or via Menu 3.7).
+Enter the decimal value using the 'DISP command (or via Menu 3.7).

-- 0 Display OFF (LEDs active).
+- 0 Display OFF (LEDs are still active).

-- 1 Display Gross.
+- 1 Display Value is Gross.

-- 2 Display Net Value.
+- 2 Display Value is Net.

-- 3 Display ADC Sample Value.
+- 3 Display Value is ADC Sample Value.

 - 4 Display mV/V Value.

 To display the mV/V value on the front panel without affecting the current session by update of the 'DISP' setting (Menu 2.4).
-Exiting the mV/V display mode is via a reset or pressing the ' $\uparrow$ ' & ' $\downarrow$ ' buttons, simultaneously.
+Exiting the mV/V display mode is via a reset or pressing the ' \uparrow ' & ' \downarrow ' buttons, simultaneously.
 The display returns to the last 'DISP' value stored in non-volatile memory.